edge-sky/dsh-oauth-adapter/README.md

 | OpenRouter | Browser PKCE callback |
 | xAI | Device code |

-Each account is shown only as available when the installed `@deepseek-ai/dsh-llm-pi-ai` actually registers its OAuth flow.
-This keeps older or differently bundled pi-ai versions fail-closed instead of exposing a login button that cannot work.

-The adapter has only been tested with DSH `0.1.1-rc.2`; compatibility with future versions is not guaranteed.
+The adapter has only been tested with DSH `0.1.1-rc.2`; compatibility with future versions is need to test.

 ## Install